manibomma/flutter/sampleapp/README.md

 3. A Widget's main job is to provide a build() method, which describes how to display the widget, in terms of other lower level widgets

 4. pubspec.yaml manages the assets(dependencies, dev-dependencies, app level flutter settings) for a flutter app.

+5. Both Stateful & Stateless widgets are immutable, i.e., their props can't change, all values are final

+6. Implementing a Stateful Widget requires 2 classes :
+    a. a StatefulWidget class that creates an instance of State class
+    b. a State class